sezan92/sezan92.github.io/_posts/2022-11-27-Reinforce.md

     Advantage is , as following
     $$A = E - mean(E) $$
-    There is a good explanation of using Advantage [here](https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c)
+    There is a good explanation of using Advantage [here](https://towardsdatascience.com/an-intuitive-explanation-of-policy-gradient-part-1-reinforce-aa4392cbfd3c).
+But for now, it is enough to understand that, Advantage is more dependant on action by an agent, i.e. it shows the effect of taking an action for a certain state , and hence named Advantage maybe!

     The code is as follows